popkova-a/ADA-data-story-2021/README.md

   </script>
 </div>

-### Please note that in order to make the communities distinguishable, we limit the number of colors, the small communities are assigned to the last color.

-## Profiles of the representative communities

 "Human beings form social networks because the benefits of a connected life outweigh the costs."

  * **"Most influential people"**

     - Although the community is dynamic and evolving over the years, undoubtedly, the hub of the largest community always belongs to the incumbent US President, who is the most mentioned person in this community.
-American politicians including the secretaries of state, speakers of the United States House of Representatives, governors, and senators occupy the largest proportion in this community. *
+American politicians including the secretaries of state, speakers of the United States House of Representatives, governors, and senators occupy the largest proportion in this community.

     - Moreover, presidents of China, North Korea, Russia, Palestine, France, and the sovereign of the Vatican City State are also in this American-dominated community.
 Donald Trump stoked up the "America First" slogan in his speech, emphasizing the superiority of the United States, inciting hatred, changing political attitudes towards potentially threatening countries, such as China, North Korea, and Russia.
 Trump talked about these leaders much more than leaders of other countries, causing the sharp deterioration of bilateral relations.